WenbinTeng/A-MIPS-CPU-based-on-FPGA/README.md

-# QingShui
+# NSCSCC
-QingShui is a 32-bit MIPS CPU in NSCSCC
+This is a 32-bit MIPS CPU in NSCSCC

 ## Directory Structure
 * `nscscc`: game test file